 The basic premise of sous vide cooking utilizes an airtight bag submerged in water to cook at low temperatures for longer periods of time.
 This type of water immersion technique cooking method requires that sous vide foods are put into watertight tight sealed bags, devoid of as much air as possible.

-There are two common practices to bag foods appropriately to cook sous vide: using a vacuum sealer or the displacement method.
+There are two common practices to bag foods appropriately to cook sous vide: using a vacuum sealer and the water displacement method.

 A vacuum sealer is the optimal method to ensure all air is removed from the bag with a tight seal.
 You can find the right sous vide vacuum sealer for you here.